hungryBrat/hungryBrat/README.md

 ### Outside the terminal

 <!-- swap this line for something true to you -->
-I read more than is strictly defensible for an engineer, and I think the right book at the right time has saved more of my projects than any debugger.
+I read more than is strictly defensible for an engineer, click and videograph with a unique lens, design posters and consume art.
+And when the NP-Hard burns me out, I cool down with boxing.

 ---